apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get compaction status and statistics

 Returns the status and statistics from the auto-compaction run of all datasources which have auto-compaction enabled in the latest run.
 The response payload includes a list of `latestStatus` objects.
-Each `latestStatus` represents the status for a datasource (which has/had auto-compaction enabled).
+Each `latestStatus` represents the status for a datasource with automatic compaction enabled.

 The `latestStatus` object has the following keys:
-* `dataSource`: name of the datasource for this status information
+* `dataSource`: Name of the datasource for this status information.
-* `scheduleStatus`: auto-compaction scheduling status.
+* `scheduleStatus`: Automatic compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
 Returns `RUNNING ` if the dataSource has an active auto-compaction config submitted.
 Otherwise, returns `NOT_ENABLED`.
-* `bytesAwaitingCompaction`: total bytes of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
+* `bytesAwaitingCompaction`: Total bytes of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `bytesCompacted`: total bytes of this datasource that are already compacted with the spec set in the auto-compaction config
+* `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction config.
-* `bytesSkipped`: total bytes of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction
+* `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
-* `segmentCountAwaitingCompaction`: total number of segments of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
+* `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction).
-* `segmentCountCompacted`: total number of segments of this datasource that are already compacted with the spec set in the auto-compaction config
+* `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the auto-compaction config.
-* `segmentCountSkipped`: total number of segments of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction
+* `segmentCountSkipped`: Total number of segments of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
-* `intervalCountAwaitingCompaction`: total number of intervals of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
+* `intervalCountAwaitingCompaction`: Total number of intervals of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction).
-* `intervalCountCompacted`: total number of intervals of this datasource that are already compacted with the spec set in the auto-compaction config
+* `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the auto-compaction config.
-* `intervalCountSkipped`: total number of intervals of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction
+* `intervalCountSkipped`: Total number of intervals of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.

 #### URL